 6.2b.
-Managing cybersecurity includes protecting against the loss of sensitive information about employees, patients, other customers, and organizations; protecting assets, including intellectual property; and protecting against the financial, legal, and reputational aspects of breaches
+Managing cybersecurity includes protecting against the loss of sensitive information about employees, patients, other customers, and organizations; protecting assets, including intellectual property; and protecting against the financial, legal, and reputational aspects of breaches.
+There are many sources for general and industry-specific cybersecurity standards and practices.

 6.2c(2).
-Disasters and emergencies might be related to weather, climate, utilities, security, or a local or national emergency or a pandemic situation.
+Disasters and emergencies might be related to weather, climate, utilities, security, or a localor national emergency or a pandemic situation.
 The extent to which you prepare for disasters or emergencies will depend on your organization's environment and its sensitivity to disruptions of operations.
 Acceptable levels of risk will vary depending on the nature of your health care services, supply network, and stakeholder needs and expectations.